How do we elect MLAs?

 What is STV?

-STV is a type of PR system.
 In an election using STV, constituencies elect a set number of candidates.
-In Northern Ireland this set number was six but is now five.
-A party standing in an election can put forward as many candidates as it likes per constituency.
+In Northern Ireland this set number is 5 per constituency (originally six).
+A party can put forward as many candidates as it likes per constituency.

-Voters have as many preferences as there are candidates.
-They mark the candidates 1, 2, 3, etc. in order of preference with 1 for their first choice of candidate, 2 for their second and so on.
+Voters mark the candidates 1, 2, 3, etc. in order of preference, with '1' for their first choice of candidate, '2' for their second and so on.
 Voters do not have to state a preference for all candidates – they can choose as many or as few as they like.

 STV awards seats in proportion to the number of votes cast, with voters’ lower ranking preferences taken into account.

-We have used STV in Northern Ireland for local and European elections since the introduction of, following the suspension of the Northern Ireland Parliament, in 1972.
-FPTP had produced single party government by one party for the life the Northern Ireland Parliament from 1921 to 1972.
+We have used STV in Northern Ireland for local and European elections since the introduction of Direct Rule, following the suspension of the Northern Ireland Parliament, in 1972.
+FPTP had maintained single party government (by the Ulster Unionist Party) from its introduction in 1929 until 1972.
 STV was introduced to provide better representation for those who supported other parties.
+In Assembly elections, voters can show support for a number of parties and constituents have a choice of MLAs and parties to approach for assistance.